ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-01-minutes-of-federal-open-market-january.md

 document_creator_id: liz
 ---

-# Minutes of the Open Market Committee Meeting
+# Policy Directives

 ## January 28–29, 2014

 A meeting of the Open Market Committee was held in the offices of the Board of Governors of the Reserve System in Washington, D.C., on Tuesday, January 28, 2014, at 2:00 p.m. and continued on Wednesday, January 29, 2014, at 9:00 a.m.
 PRESENT:

 - Ben Bernanke, Chairman